blueOkiris/acbs/README.md

 ### Compiler Settings

+TODO - Add the following for more control when doing libraries and not using gcc:

+- objoutprefix (default "-o ")
+- incprefix (default "-I")
+- srcprefix ("-c ")
+- linkeroutprefix (default " -o ")
+- linkerflagsafter (default "true")
+- Separate bin linkage, shared library linkage, and static library linkage into different flags since they may use different commands

 Under the `[compiler]` section, you can set the following options:

 | Option      | Type   | Default           | Description                                                   |